omega-800/ost-vpn-proposal/main.typ

 Educational institutions have a responsibility to provide information in a neutral and non-discriminatory manner, thereby establishing a standart for @oer, open research and the free exchange of information @BOSB.
 This responsibility can only be fulfilled when accessibility for all is guaranteed through the implementation of @foss @Hartwagner.

-While the management of services vie Azure AD may offer conveniences, the reliance on a multi-trillion-dollar corporation's closed-source software (Azure AD) presents a multitude of risks and worries particularily in, but not limited to, educational and research contexts.
+While the management of services via Azure AD may offer conveniences, the reliance on a multi-trillion-dollar corporation's closed-source software presents a multitude of risks and worries particularily in, but not limited to, educational and research contexts.
 These risks encompass:

 - Vendor Lock-In: Dependency on proprietary platforms limits flexibility and adaptability. @kelch
 - Incompatibility with Legacy Hardware: Potential exclusion of users employing older technologies. @bildungdigital